 - Within Paris, you can transfer between the Metro and RER for free.

 Bike Share Program- Paris’ bike share program offers a fun way to get around the city.
-Vélib’ is a self-service bike system that is available 24 hours a day.
-For a small fee you can take a bike from any stand (there are over 1,800 stations and 20,000 bikes), use it, return it and take a new one over a 24 hour period.
-The first 30 minutes are always free, so if you return your bike every 30 minutes, you never pay more than the initial fee.
+Vélib’ Metropole is a self-service bike system that is available 24 hours a day.
+For a small fee, you can take a bike from a stand (there are 1,100 stations and 20,000 bikes), use it, and return it to any stand.
+You pay for how long you use the bike, in 30 minute increments.
+If you buy a 24 hour pass the first 30 minutes are free, so if you return your bike every half hour, you never pay more than the initial rental fee.
 If you forget to return your bike every 30 minutes (like we did), you will be charged a usage rate.

 Buy Digital Tickets to Paris Attractions & Skip the Line